Why is it important?

 You should also consider to reduce the white space around images.
 Some web developers use whitespace for padding which should be removed.
 Crop your images to remove any whitespace around the image and use CSS to provide padding.

-I am sure this guide will help to optimize images on your WordPress website, if you don’t have time to do it yourself and need expert help then contact us today to Hire wordpress developers at affordable price and be worry free about any of your wordpress design, development or maintenance needs.
+I am sure this guide will help to optimize images on your WordPress website, We are best WordPress Development Company if you don’t have time to do it yourself and need expert help then contact us today to Hire wordpress developers at affordable price and be worry free about any of your wordpress design, development or maintenance needs.